-We should also note that the insights from Equations 15-3 and 15-4 apply to all firms, but the equations themselves can only be applied to relatively stable firms whose growth has leveled out at a constant rate.
-For example, in 2001 Home Depot grew at around 20% per year, so at that time we could not apply Equations 15-3 and 15-4 directly (although we could always apply Equation 15-1).
-Home Depot's NOPAT/Sales ratio was 5.6%, which was excellent for its industry, but even though it was profitable, it had negative free cash flows.
-This is because Home Depot was still in its high-growth phase, which required enormous investments in operating capital.
-Since 2001, Home Depot's sales growth has slowed due to market saturation, and its free cash flows have become very large and positive.7 Based on its 2005 financial statements, Home Depot's EROIC was about 21.5%, which is much larger than its WACC.
-This large spread contributes to its \$45 billion MVA.
+We should also note that the insights from Equations 13-4 and 13-5 apply to all firms, but the equations themselves can be applied only to relatively stable firms whose growth has leveled out at a constant rate.
+For example, in 2008 Qualcomm's sales grew at 25% per year, so we cannot apply Equations 13-4 and 13-5 directly (although we could always apply Equation 13-1).
+Qualcomm's NOPAT/Sales ratio was an outstanding 27.6%, but even though Qualcomm was profitable, it had a negative free cash flow of about \$3.9 billion!
+If Qualcomm can maintain profitability as its growth slows to sustainable levels, it will generate huge amounts of FCF.
+This explains why its MVA was over \$38 billion in 2008 even though its FCF was negative.

-Table 15-9 shows the value drivers for Bell's two divisions, measured at 2012, the end of the forecast period.
-We report these for the end of the forecast period because ratios can change during the forecast period due to input changes.
+Table 13-7 shows the value drivers for Bell's two divisions as measured at 2015, the end of the forecast period.
+We report these for the end of the forecast period because ratios can change during the forecast period in response to input changes.
 By the end of the forecast period, however, all inputs and ratios should be stable.